Skip to content

 # Extract variables from Jinja2 control structures {% %}

-for structure in re.finditer(r'\{%.*?%\}', template):
+for structure in re.finditer(r"\{%.*?%\}", template):

-for var in re.findall(r'\b(\w+)\|\b', structure.group(0)):
+for var in re.findall(r"\b(\w+)\|\b", structure.group(0)):

-if not var.startswith('end') and var not in {'if', 'else', 'elif', 'for', 'in'}:
+if not var.startswith("end") and var not in {

 add_var(var)